Generating Multimodal Textures with a Soft Hydro-Pneumatic Haptic Ring: Texture selection

 These equations, when combined with Equation \ref{eq:heatfluxformula}, yield an expression that allows us to compute $T_{display}$ as a function of the heat flux and the thermal contact resistance between the skin and thermal display:

-\section{Texture Selection}
+\section{Texture selection}

 We selected six textures from the SENS3 database based on the analysis conducted by \citep{Balasubramanian2024}.
+The selected textures were rough metal (Metal1), smooth metal (Metal5), rough foam (Foam3), smooth foam (Foam2), cardboard (Paper5), and fabric (Fabric5).
 In their experiments, participants interacted with 50 surfaces and rated their psychophysical sensations.
 Then, they used principal component analysis (PCA) to analyze the adjective ratings.
 From the analysis, they chose four dimensions that represented 95\% of the total variance.
-Following this, they did factor analysis through varimax rotation of the component matrix.
+To enhance interpretability and ensure coverage of perceptual diversity, they performed factor analysis through varimax rotation of the component matrix.

+To choose a final set of textures, each texture was represented by its rotated component scores on the three dimensions corresponding to roughness, softness, and temperature as revealed by their rotated loadings.
 Figure~\ref{fig:PCA} visualizes the locations of the selected surfaces in the perceptual space.
+In this three-dimensional space, textures were classified into eight octants split along the axes.
+Within each octant, stimuli were ranked by their distance from the origin, and the texture with the largest distance to the origin was selected as representative for that octant.
+From these representatives, only the five with largest distances were retained.
+This resulted in a set of textures diversified along interpretable perceptual dimensions aligned with the modalities renderable by the ring.
+Additionally, fabric (Fabric5) was included because it closely resembles soft foam (Foam2), allowing comparison between textures with subtle material differences.